javitausia/cambium-take-home/README.md

 ## Usage:

 > If user does not want to install Docker, requirements.txt can be installed in a conda or pip env.
-Then, either run the streamlit app or inspect the results using examples/areas_viability.ipynb
+Then, either run the streamlit app or check the results using examples/areas_suitability.ipynb

 To run both the PostgreSQL datatabse and the Streamlit application, we just need to run the following commands: